 Tip: Most cookies will freeze well, making them a true timesaver for the busy holidays.
 Make large batches early and freeze them in airtight containers to ice or decorate later.
 You can also prepare the cookie dough ahead of time and freeze, to quickly bake fresh, as needed.

 Both all-purpose flour and cake flour play a part in cake baking.
-To get Bundt cakes (such as this festive orange-cranberry version) to stand tall and withstand a filling of vibrant berries, all-purpose flour helps add heft.
+To get Bundt cakes (such as this decadent sticky toffee pudding version) to stand tall and withstand a filling of vibrant berries, all-purpose flour helps add heft.
 A bûche de noël (yule log), on the other hand, requires that the cake be soft enough to roll around a creamy filling without cracking, which is where cake flour shines.
+When baking gluten-free cakes, there are many options in terms of gluten-free flour, including naturally gluten-free ancient-grains such as amaranth, millet, quinoa, sorghum and teff.

 Tip: Be sure to cool cakes completely before adding frosting to avoid runny icing and peeling tops.
 Chill cakes and ensure frosting is firm before wrapping and freezing to avoid ruining decorations.

 Depending on which side of the pond you hail from, pudding can mean either a post-meal sweet, a cake-like sponge or a custardy creation.
-Steamed British-style puddings — such as the plum and figgy pudding made famous through Christmas carols — use trusty all-purpose flour and a bain-marie (water bath) to keep them moist throughout baking.
+Steamed British-style puddings — made famous through Christmas carols — use trusty all-purpose flour and a bain-marie (water bath) to keep them moist throughout baking.
 Often referred to as “instant-blending” flour, granular flour can be used to thicken custards and other pudding-style confections, without creating lumps or the need for a roux.

 The smell of freshly baked bread wafting through the air makes any home feel cozy for the holidays.
 Bread flour packs a powerhouse of protein and plenty of stretchy gluten, making sure your loaf has a firm interior and crispy brown crust.
 Ciabatta bread takes advantage of this stickiness to produce an artisan bread with a chewy texture.
 Whole wheat, whole grain, rye and barley flours can also be used in bread baking, producing a loaf with a deep flavour and dense crumb.